nstack-io/localization-manager/README.md

-# Localization Manager
+# NLocalizationManager

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/nodes-ios/NStackSDK/blob/master/LICENSE)

-Localization Manager is a tool for handling bundled and on-the-fly localization in your iOS application.
+NLocalizationManager is a tool for handling bundled and on-the-fly localization in your iOS application.

 ## How does it work?